KlayaR/The-Lumerian/Characters/Character Sheet Template.md

 **Fillers:** (e.g., "um", "well", "you see")

 **Emotional Tonal Shifts:** (e.g., how voice changes when happy, sad, angry)

+**Humor in Speech:** (How their humor style manifests in dialogue - timing, delivery, types of jokes)

 **Sample Dialogues Based on Personality and Background:**